Alessandro Strobbe Recoba

 Science communicator known as Doctor Trónico

 Hi!
-My name is Alessandro Strobbe and I'm a Peruvian science communicator with experience in public engagement through storytelling and creative writing.
-I also research topics related to science communication, critical thinking, and citizen science, with a special interest in motivated reasoning, communication models, and heuristics.
+My name is Alessandro Strobbe and I'm a Peruvian science communicator and climate journalist with experience in public engagement through storytelling and creative writing.
+I also research topics related to public communication of science and technology, science engagement and critical thinking, with a special interest in motivated reasoning, communication models, inclusion and the use of AI in journalism.

 Filmmaking